Compensation packages for small business — which one is right for you?

-Katie Busch of HR Communication Consultants in Boynton Beach, Florida, says small businesses need to keep their salary structure current, while also offering a competitive advantage over other small businesses in the same market.
+Katie Busch of HR Communication Consultants says small businesses need to keep their salary structure current, while also offering a competitive advantage over other small businesses in the same market.

 The Small Business Administration has a wealth of information for business owners and recommends doing an online search using keywords such as “Administrative assistant, salary range, [your location]” to determine how to better understand the market for particular jobs in your area.

-Experts recommend taking it a step further.
-“Look at where you’re competing for talent,” says Tim Low, Senior Vice President of Marketing at Payscale.com in Seattle, Wash.
+“Look at where you’re competing for talent,” says Tim Low, Senior Vice President of Marketing at Payscale.com.
 “For many positions, especially in technology, companies may be national, rather than regional.”

 “By establishing a salary range, you can show employees where they are starting on the range, and illustrate how they have room to grow,” he says.
 “If an employee is at the top of the salary range, you can talk to them about a growth track, and how they can thrive at your company, perhaps by getting the skills and training needed to be a manager.”

-Anticipate employee expectations about raises and bonuses.
 Low says many small businesses are moving away from annual reviews, preferring instead to offer more frequent feedback.
-This strategy is particularly important for retaining Millennial employees.
+This strategy is particularly important for retaining millennial employees.

-Paige Campbell, president and partner at Grady Britton, a creative agency in Portland, says her employees receive quarterly rewards based on performance including a bonus day off or a long leisurely lunch paid for by the company.
+Paige Campbell, president and partner at Grady Britton, a creative agency in Portland, says her employees receive quarterly rewards based on performance including a bonus day off or a long, leisurely lunch paid for by the company.

 Employees and work teams are also celebrated throughout the year when they have demonstrated superior performance.
-“If someone has done an outstanding job they may receive a mid-year raise, we won’t wait a full year to acknowledge their achievements,” Campbell says.
+“If someone has done an outstanding job, they may receive a mid-year raise; we won’t wait a full year to acknowledge their achievements,” Campbell says.
 This type of compensation also helps incentivize your workforce.